Next Generation Sequencing

 At the CGR we provide access to all major sequencing and array platforms, offering a wide range of applications, with advice, informatics and analytical processing of data.
 The CGR’s status as a reference site often facilitates access to the latest technology prior to general release.

 NGS technologies still represent a substantial investment to individual labs and require a great deal of technical and bioinformatic expertise.
 As a dedicated Centre offering the major short and long-read platforms, the CGR enables researchers to access the very latest technologies as well as established platforms.
 We facilitate best practices to ensure individual clients receive the maximum return on their investment.
-CGR offers services which can combine the use of several platforms including Illumina NovaSeq 6000, PacBio Sequel, and 10X Genomics Chromium, to match the needs of researchers.
+CGR offers services which can combine the use of several platforms including Illumina NovaSeq 6000, PacBio Sequel II, and 10X Genomics Chromium, to match the needs of researchers.
 Please consult our team for the best sequencing strategy to achieve the most comprehensive view of your genome of interest.
 The CGR is certified service provider for Illumina and PacBio platforms, as well as the NimbleGen and Agilent Sure Select sequence capture methods.

 The NovaSeq 6000 is the latest sequencing platform launched by Illumina which will provide users with the throughput, speed, and flexibility to complete projects quicker and more economically than ever before.
 Applications requiring large amounts of data, such as human whole-genome sequencing (WGS), ultradeep exome sequencing, and tumor–normal profiling can now be completed in a more cost-effective manner.